DrizlyInc/cookiecutter-docker-science/{{ cookiecutter.project_slug }}/README.md

 ### Use Jupyter Notebook

-To launch Jupyter Notebook, please run `make jupyter` in the Docker container.
+To launch Jupyter Notebook, please run `make jupyter-start` in the Docker container.
 After launch the Jupyter Notebook, you can access the Jupyter Notebook service in http://localhost:{{ cookiecutter.jupyter_host_port }}.

+You will need to put in the token the first time the server is run each container start up (following a make start or make create).
+After that, you can set a password on the prompt page and login with that while the container is running.

 ### Run formatter
 When you format project's codes, please run `make format`.